NetLogo/Network-Extension/README.md

 ## TODO

-* move primitive descriptions out of code and into README.md
+definitely:
+* change `extended-link-neighbors` back to `in-link-radius` and take a sourceSet input
+* keep -1 as sentinel value, or use false instead?
+* split in-link-radius into in-, in-in-, in-out-
+* "links in the prim names" ought to be replaceable with a breed name.
+  (even if we don't do that now, I guess we ought to give the prim names that all have "link" in them?)

+maybe:
 * always use named arguments when constructing Syntax objects?
 * move ArgumentTypeException to api package?
 * rename `type` so backticks aren't needed?
-* "links in the prim names" ought to be replaceable with a breed name.
-  (even if we don't do that now, I guess we ought to give the prim names that all have "link" in them?)
-* keep -1 as sentinel value, or use false instead?
-* split in-link-radius into in-, in-in-, in-out-
-* I got rid of the sourceSet arg to in-link-radius, is that OK? hmm, no, Forrest disagrees, and he convinced me.
-* should the extended neighborhoods include the turtle itself?
-* return paths in forward order or reverse order?
 * write tests verifying that directed links aren't followed in the wrong direction

 ## Description of primitives in src directory